clojure-grimoire/grimoire/resources/1.5.0/clojure.core/doto/docstring.md

-Evaluates x then calls all of the methods and functions with thevalue of x supplied at the front of the given arguments.
-The formsare evaluated in order.
-Returns x.(doto (new java.util.HashMap) (.put "a" 1) (.put "b" 2))
+Evaluates x then calls all of the methods and functions with the value of x supplied at the front of the given arguments.
+The forms are evaluated in order.
+Returns x.

+  (doto (new java.util.HashMap) (.put "a" 1) (.put "b" 2))